Android modules

 Credits to Lukáš Sztefek for his multi-module

-project that I used as the start for testing the test fixtures feature.
+project that I used to start testing the test fixtures feature.

-Something to explore in the nearest future — how this setup works in KMP project.
+Something to explore shortly — how this setup works in the KMP project.

 If you like the article, you can follow me on twitter.